-- Migrants passed over the wind farm at higher average altitude (>100m) than over the reference areas (ca. 60m). - Flight altitude of migrants was positively correlated with ambient temperature and negatively correlated with wind speed, so the collision risk for mig rants varies with weather conditions (long-distance migrants seek to maximise flight efficiency and minimise energy expenditure). - Local birds showed no difference in flight altitude above the wind farm or reference sites and no relationship between flight altitude and wind speed. - Birds changed flight direction more often when crossing the wind farm than elsewhere. - 2.48The extent to which the differences between the wind farm and the reference areas are attributable to the wind farm remains uncertain ow ing to the absence of pre-construction data. - 2.49Spanish experience indicates a detrimental impact of wind farms on feeding raptors (e.g. juvenile dispersion areas) and steppe birds.
-The National Strategy for the Conservation of the Spanish Imperial Eagle in Spain (Ministry of Environment, unpublished) advocate that wind farms should not be located in critical areas for the species (including juvenile dispersion areas).
-The advanced drafts of the Regional Recovery Plans for the Spanish Imperial Eagle in Castilla y León and Castilla -La Mancha regions, prohibit this industry in the critical breeding and feeding areas for the species (including juvenile dispersion zones).
+- Migrants passed over the wind farm at higher average altitude (>100m) than over the reference areas (ca. 60m). - Flight altitude of migrants was positively correlated with ambient temperature and negatively correlated with wind speed, so the collision risk for migrants varies with weather conditions (long-distance migrants seek to maximise flight efficiency and minimise energy expenditure). - Local birds showed no difference in flight altitude above the wind farm or reference sites and no relationship between flight altitude and wind speed. - Birds changed flight direction more often when crossing the wind farm than elsewhere.

+The extent to which the differences between the wind farm and the reference areas are attributable to the wind farm remains uncertain owing to the absence of pre-construction data, but indicates flight avoidance of turbines by many birds.

+Spanish experience indicates a detrimental impact of wind farms on feeding raptors (eg juvenile dispersion areas) and steppe birds.
+The National Strategy for the Conservation of the Spanish Imperial Eagle in Spain (Ministry of Environment, unpublished) advocates that wind farms should not be located in critical areas for the species.
+The advanced drafts of the Regional Recovery Plans for the Spanish Imperial Eagle in Castilla y León and Castilla-La Mancha regions, prohibit this industry in the critical breeding areas for the species (including juvenile dispersion zones).